Scaling the weight parameters in Markov logic networks and relational logistic regression models: Asymptotic Probabilities

 For any formula $\psi(\vec{x})$ of index $i+1$, the asymptotic probability of any tuple $\vec{a}$ to satisfy $\psi(\vec{a})$ is given by the algorithm (as we have just seen).

-As for the initial case, we have to argue that the events $\psi(\vec{a})$ and $\psi(\vec{b})$ are independent for disjoint tuples $\vec{a}$ and $\vec{b}$.
-We can verify this, however, by adding both $\vec{a}$ and $\vec{b}$ as constants to the RLR and considering the generic extension.
-Then we can see that all joint ancestors of both $\psi(\vec{a})$ and $\psi(\vec{b})$ are from the original RLR.
-In particular, they are all either included in $C$ or their proportions can be almost surely calculated from $C$ by the induction hypothesis.
-Therefore, $\psi(\vec{a})$ and $\psi(\vec{b)}$ are independent after conditioning on $C$.
-This allows us to invoke the law of large numbers again and to conclude that the proportion of tuples $\vec{a}$ satisfying $\psi$ limits to $p_{\psi,C}$almost surely. \end{proof}
+As for the initial case, we have to argue that the events $\psi(\vec{a},b_1)$ and $\psi(\vec{a},b_2)$ are independent for $\vec{a},b_1, b_2 \in D$.
+We can verify this, however, by adding both $\vec{b_1}$ and $\vec{b_2}$ as constants to the RLR and considering the generic extension.
+Then we can see that all joint ancestors of both $\psi(\vec{a},b_1)$ and $\psi(\vec{a},b_2)$ are from the original RLR.\ In particular, they are all either included in $C$ or their proportions can be calculated from $\psi'$ by the induction hypothesis, to any desired level of accuracy on an arbitrarily large proportion of tuples $\vec{a}$.
+We can now restrict our attention to those tuples and see $\psi(\vec{a},b_1)$ and $\psi(\vec{a},b_2)$ as independent after conditioning on $\psi'$, since they can be approximated from above and below to arbitrary precision by independent sequences ofrandom variables.

+This allows us to invoke the law of large numbers again and to conclude that the proportion of tuples $\vec{a}$ satisfying $\psi$ limits to $p_{\psi,\psi'}$ almost surely. \end{proof}